Code Signing 101

-Typically, there are two types of certificates available to iOS developers — one is a development certificate used for local development and testing — the other is a distribution one meant for builds destined for the App Store.
+Typically, there are two types of certificates available to iOS developers — one is a development certificate used for local development and testing — the other is a distribution certificate meant for builds destined for the App Store.

-If you’re part of the Apple Enterprise program, you will also have an Enterprise Distribution certificate that allows you to deploy apps within your enterprise.
+If you’re part of the Apple Enterprise program, you also have an Enterprise Distribution certificate that allows you to deploy apps within your enterprise.

 You must code sign iOS applications before any iOS devices will accept them for installation.